-Here we go with a rare Single Game NFL DFS slate for Thursday Night Football of Week 7.
-Tonight’s matchup is between the Giants and Eagles with Philadelphia listed as a 4.5 point road favorite with an over/under of 53.
+Here we go with a rare Single Game NFL DFS slate for Thursday Night Football of Week 8.
+Tonight’s matchup is between the Panthers and Falcons with Carolina listed as a two-point home favorite with an over/under of 51.5.

 We’ll highlight the top picks and best bargains to assemble a cash-inducing lineup.
 On top of that, the “additional notes” section will feature several tournament selections while adding context to the rest of this slate.